maarten-pennings/CCS811/README.md

 ### Build an example
-To build an example sketch (just building, for running it we need to wire it, an dthat is the next step):
+To build an example sketch (just building, for running it we need to wire it, and that is the next step):
  - (Re)start Arduino.
  - Open File > Example > Examples from Custom Libraries > CCS811 > ccs811basic.
  - Make sure Tools > Board lists the correct board.